esantonroda/my-first-k8s-lab/create-aks-cluster-with-az-cli.md

 myAKSClust-test-aks-266215  False                      True          myaksclust-test-aks-266215-2276faf4.hcp.westeurope.azmk8s.io  1.19.6               westeurope  10               myAKSCluster  MC_test-aks_myAKSCluster_westeurope  Succeeded            test-aks
 ```

-During the upgrade we can check the effects on the cluster.
+During the upgrade we can check the effects on the cluster

 ```bash
 ❯ kubectl get no,po -ALL -o wide